altaga/Artic/README.md

  ## Landing:

-As part of the solution we have our home page, where we explain the project you can review all our documentation.
+As part of the solution we have our home page, where we explain the project and you can review all our documentation.

 <img src="./Images/ui1.png">